oskarihied/WWIII-Simulator/libs/readme.md

 2. [Box2D](https://github.com/erincatto/box2d.git)

+Box2D requires at minimun CMake version 3.22

 3. [Box2CPP](https://github.com/HolyBlackCat/box2cpp.git)

+This C++ wrapper for Box2D isn't currently used in the project.
+It requires C++20.

 > If you are using already compiled library, place it in this folder, and set
 > the linker options appropriately.
 The inlcude files of the dependent library